Wireframe: Definition, challenges and explanations

 What is a wireframe?

-A wireframe is a simple mockup, usually in black and white, that shows the layout of the key elements of a digital interface page.
+A wireframe is a simple mockup, usually in black and white, that shows the organization of the key elements of a digital interface page.

-He does not focus on graphic details but emphasizes the layout of content, functional blocks, menus, and navigation.
+It doesn't focus on graphic details, but highlights the layout of content, functional blocks, menus, and navigation.

 The wireframe is an integral part of the creative process in UI/UX design, serving as a blueprint for designers and developers before the prototyping or final visual design phase.

-Why use a wireframe and what is its purpose?
+Why use a wireframe and what's in it for you?

-Wireframes allow you to quickly test the usability and overall structure of a digital project without visual distractions related to colors or graphic styles.
+The wireframe makes it possible to quickly test the ergonomics and overall structure of a digital project without the visual distractions of colors or graphic styles.

-It facilitates collaboration between teams by providing a common visual reference that outlines planned features and organization.
+It facilitates collaboration between teams by providing a common visual cue that outlines intended functionality and organization.

-Using a wireframe also helps to detect interface problems at an early stage, reducing modification costs and time.
+Using a wireframe also helps detect interface problems at an early stage, reducing costs and modification time.

 How does a wireframe work in practice?